 - A photocopy of your TM.6 departure card.

 - Bring your own black or blue pen in case they run out of pens.

 - Takedown your current Thai address (i.e. your guesthouse or hostel address) and Thai phone number (if you have one).
 You will need this information when filling out a TM.7 application form.

 TM.7 is an application form you must fill out in order to extend your temporary stay in Thailand.
 You can pick up this document at the immigration office on the day of extending.

 How Much Does A Visa Extension Cost?

-A visa extension cost 1900 Baht ($56) but to extend a Thai Visa in Pai, you will have to pay an additional 300 Baht (9$).
-We are not sure why, but we didn't mind paying.
+To extend a Thai Visa in Pai will set you back 1900 Bath.
+You will not have to pay an additional 300 Baht anymore.
+We are not sure why this was here before but we didn’t mind paying.
 It did save us a full day of travelling to and from Chaing Mai or Mae Hong Son.

 When Should You Apply For An Extension?

 To extend a Thai Tourist Visa in Pai, you should apply after your first 30 days, up until your last day.
 Normally they are not too strict on this.
 Be aware though, you will not be allowed to extend your visa once your entry has expired.

 Note: If you have a visa-exempt stamp, don’t wait until your 30 days are up.
 You can apply for an extension any time during your 30 days.